aksommerville/samsam/README.md

 2025-07-23T19:29: Prices and layouts are now complete, or complete-ish.
 It's possible to complete in under 30 seconds, or under 60 seconds with a perfect score.

+2025-12-12: Migrated from Egg v1 to Egg v2.
+Songs and sounds were not revoiced, so they're all a bit dull now.